nicolas-raoul/OxygenGuide/README.rst

 Description
 ============

-Currently OxygenGuide make use of the dumps downloaded from the `Wikitravel`_ website.
+Currently OxygenGuide make use of the OxygenPump dumps downloaded from the `Wikitravel`_ website.

 .. _`Wikitravel`: http://www.wikitravel.org/